-Site Ref.
-Site Name Potential Dwellings or Site Area (ha) Timescale Sewage Treatment Works Catchment Sewerage Comment - Based on Readily Available Information But Not Subjected to Hydraulic Analysis Potential Impact on Sewerage Infrastructure Bromsgr ove District Cou ıncil Resident ial Bromsgr ove BDC45 RMC House, Church Lane, Bromsgrove 13 < 5 yrs Bromsgrove STW Provided surface water is managed sustainably and is not connected to the foul / combined water sewers, the additional foul only flows generated from this development is not envisaged to have any capacity issues.
-Low (subject to hydraulic modelling) BDC192 Burcot Lane 10 - Bromsgrove STW Provided surface water is managed sustainably and is not connected to the foul / combined water sewers, the additional foul only flows generated from this development is not envisaged to have any capacity issues.
-Low (subject to hydraulic modelling) BDC148 Meadows First School, Stourbridge Road, Bromsgrove 9 < 5 yrs Bromsgrove STW Provided surface water is managed sustainably and is not connected to the foul / combined water sewers, the additional foul only flows generated from this development is not envisaged to have any capacity issues.
-Low (subject to hydraulic modelling) BDC149 233 Worcester Road, Bromsgrove 9 < 5 yrs Stoke Prior STW Provided surface water is managed sustainably and is not connected to the foul / combined water sewers, the additional foul only flows generated from this development is not envisaged to have any capacity issues.
-Low (subject to hydraulic modelling) Lickey E nd BDC152 30 Alcester Road, Bromsgrove 5 < 5 yrs Bromsgrove STW Provided surface water is managed sustainably and is not connected to the foul / combined water sewers, the additional foul only flows generated from this development is not envisaged to have any capacity issues.
-Low (subject to hydraulic modelling)
+Potential Impact on Sewerage Infrastructure Sewerage Comment - Based on Readily Available Information But Not Subjected to Hydraulic Analysis Sewage Treatment Works Catchment Timescale Potential Dwellings or Site Area (ha) Site Name Site 7ef. lion uoO District Cou sromsgro itnəbizə 9/0 romsgro Low (subject to hydraulic modelling) Provided surface water is managed sustainably and is not connected to the foul / combined water sewers, the additional foul only flows generated from this development is not envisaged to have any capacity issues.
+Bromsgrove STW sıy č > દા RMC House, Church Lane, Bromsgrove DC 1 2 Low (subject to hydraulic modelling) Provided surface water is managed sustainably and is not connected to the foul / combined water sewers, the additional foul only flows generated from this development is not envisaged to have any capacity issues.
+Bromsgrove STW - 01 Burcot Lane 3DC185 Low (subject to hydraulic modelling) Provided surface water is managed sustainably and is not connected to the foul / combined water sewers, the additional foul only flows generated from this development is not envisaged to have any capacity issues.
+Bromsgrove STW s yrs 6 Meadows Firat School, Stourbridge Road, Bromsgrove 3DC148 Low (subject to hydraulic modelling) Provided surface water is managed sustainably and is not connected to the foul / combined water sewers, the additional foul only flows generated from this development is not envisaged to have any capacity issues.
+Stoke Prior STW < 5 yrs 6 233 Worcester Road, Bromsgrove 3DC146 р іскеу Еп Low (subject to hydraulic modelling) Provided surface water is managed sustainably and is not connected to the foul / combined water sewers, the additional foul only flows generated from this development is not envisaged to have any capacity issues.
+Bromsgrove STW sıy G > S 30 Alcester Road, Bromsgrove BDC125

-Site Ref.
-Site Name Potential Dwellings or Site Area (ha) Timescale Sewage Treatment Works Catchment Sewerage Comment - Based on Readily Available Information But Not Subjected to Hydraulic Analysis Potential Impact on Sewerage Infrastructure Bromsgr ove District Cou ncil Resident ial Hagley BDC35B Kidderminster & Stourbridge Road, Hagley 255 11 - 18 yrs Roundhill STW Ground topography indicates that sites 'BDC35B' and 'BDC49' would drain to existing sewers in Kidderminster Road (225 mm dia.) or Western Road (150 mm dia.) which eventually drain south west along Worcester Road (only 225 mm dia.).
-There is a known internal sewer flooding problem affecting a single property on Worcester Road where Medium - known sewer flooding problems and small diameter sewers BDC49 Gallows Brook Pig Farm, Kidderminster Road, Hagley 58 11 - 18 yrs Roundhill STW flood alleviation works are currently deferred due to the unduly high c£600,000 solution cost (this property is currently protected from flooding by anti flood devices).
-Connection of 255 + 58 new dwellings to an existing 225 mm dia. sewer with known capacity problems will require further detailed hydraulic modelling to evaluate how to accommodate additional flows from this development.
-BDC189 Strathearn, Western Road, Hagley 79 11 - 18 yrs Roundhill STW This comment refers to sites 'BDC189', 'BDC51' and 'BDC188'.
-Whilst there is an existing 225 mm dia. sewer to the south east of these sites running along Western Road the ground topography suggests part of Medium - known sewer flooding problems and small BDC51 Land at Algoa House, Western Road, Hagley 49 11 - 18 yrs Roundhill STW the site would need to be pumped or alternatively drain to the 150 mm dia. sewer in Western Road (to the south west of the sites).
-Connection to the 225 mm dia. sewer will bypass a known flooding problem affecting a single property on Worcester Road but there are still envisaged to be capacity issues in this area.
-Connection of a total diameter sewers BDC188 Rose Cottage, Thicknall Cottage and Land at rear of Western Road, Hagley 40 11 - 18 yrs Roundhill STW of 168 new dwellings to an existing 225 mm dia. sewer with known capacity problems will require further detailed hydraulic modelling to evaluate how to accommodate additional flows from this development.
+Sewerage Infrastructure Sewerage Comment - Based on Readily Available Information But Not Subjected to Hydraulic Analysis Sewage Treatment Works Catchment Fimescale Potential Dwellings or Site Area (ha) Site Name Site Ref. lion ove District Cou Bromsgro Residenti Надіеу Medium - known sewer flooding problems and small diameter sewers Ground topography indicates that sites 'BDC35B' and 'BDC49' would drain to existing sewers in Kidderminster Road (225 mm dia.) or Western Road (150 mm dia.) which eventually drain south west along Worcester Road (only 225 mm dia.).
+There is a known internal sewer flooding problem affecting a single property on Worcester Road where llidbunoA WTS 81 - 11 522 Kidderminster & Stourbridge Road, Hagley BDC32B flood alleviation works are currently deferred due to the unduly high c£600,000 solution cost (this property is currently protected from flooding by anti flood devices).
+Connection of 255 + 58 new dwellings to an existing 225 mm dia. sewer with known capacity problems will require further detailed hydraulic modelling to evaluate how to Roundhill STW 21y 8f - ff 28 Gallows Brook Pig Farm, Kidderminster Road, Hagley BDC 1 8 capacity problems will require further detailed hydraulic modelling to evaluate how to accommodate additional flows from this development.